Recovering from natural disasters is slow and bureaucratic. New FEMA rules aim to cut the red tape

 With natural disasters now affecting more people across the United States, insurance markets in many states are buckling under the weight of payouts to those hit by wildfires and hurricanes.

-Deanne Criswell, who heads the Federal Emergency Management Agency, said the changes are designed to make it easier for disaster survivors to get help — a challenge for those often struggling to recover from the worst day of their lives.
+Deanne Criswell, who heads the Federal Emergency Management Agency, said the changes, going into effect in March, are designed to make it easier for disaster survivors to get help — a challenge for those often struggling to recover from the worst day of their lives.

 “Mother Nature is not letting up,” Criswell said to reporters on a call announcing the changes.
 “We need to be better prepared and better informed to recover from natural disasters faster and more effectively.”